 Today, there are still flambeaux carriers and they are still mostly black men.
 The tradition has been passed down through generations.
 In a video at nola.com, a flambeaux carrier named Herbert Long explains that he’s been carrying flame for 18 years, following “generations of [his] family.”
 Today they carry kerosene torches.

 Unbelievably, the first white men to carry the flambeaux appeared in a parade in 1969, something I’ll talk about tomorrow.
 Meanwhile, the first ever all-female flambeaux troupe, the glambeaux, debuted in 2014.

-Today, the flambeaux are a beloved part of the Mardi Gras tradition, good and bad.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
+Today, the flambeaux are a beloved part of the Mardi Gras tradition, good and bad.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.